Overv/VulkanTutorial/en/02_Development_environment.md

 to bytecode.
 We'll cover this in depth in the [shader modules](!en/Drawing_a_triangle/Graphics_pipeline_basics/Shader_modules) chapter.

-The `Doc` directory contains useful information about the Vulkan SDK and an offline version of the entire Vulkan specification.
 Feel free to explore the other files, but we won't need them for this tutorial.

 You are now all set for [the real adventure](!en/Drawing_a_triangle/Setup/Base_code).